henriquepassos/integer_programming/README.md

     * manage dependencies,
     * assembly,
     * and exec the program
-* It is high recommended to use the IntelliJ IDEA Community Edition
+* It is high recommended IntelliJ IDEA Community Edition usage

 Code created by Alexandre da Silva Freire